-In October 2021, the European Commission published the Banking Package, by way of a regulation (CRR3), implementing the final Basel standards into the EU legislation with new rules for the calculation of risk weighted assets for credit, operational, Credit Valuation Adjustment (CVA) and market risks as well as the introduction of the Output floor.
-Going beyond Basel by way of a Directive (CRD6), the Commission also made some proposals on Environmental Social and Governance (ESG) Risks, Fit & Proper and Third-Country Branches.
-In June 2023, the EU Council and the European Parliament found a provisional agreement on the revisions to the Commission proposal.
-For more information on the Banking Package, please see Section headed "Information about the Issuer", paragraph 4.1.4 (The domicile and legal form of the Issuer, the legislation under which the Issuer operates, its country of incorporation, the address, telephone number of its registered office (or principal place of business if different from its registered office) and website of the Issuer) of this Registration Document.
+In October 2021, the European Commission published the Banking Package, by way of a regulation (CRR III), implementing the final Basel standards into the EU legislation with new rules for the calculation of risk weighted assets for credit, operational, Credit Valuation Adjustment (CVA) and market risks as well as the introduction of the Output floor.
+Going beyond Basel by way of a Directive (CRD VI), the Commission also made some proposals on Environmental Social and Governance (ESG) Risks, Fit & Proper and Third-Country Branches.
+On 19 June 2024, the CRR III and the CRD VI were published in the Official Journal of the European Union and entered into force on 9 July 2024.
+For more information on the banking package, please see Section headed "Information about the Issuer", paragraph 4.1.4 (The domicile and legal form of the Issuer, the legislation under which the Issuer operates, its country of incorporation, the address, telephone number of its registered office (or principal place of business if different from its registered office) and website of the Issuer) of this Registration Document.